 - It is a digital currency, meaning that individuals can make and receive payments in the form of bitcoins.
 In this sense, it is similar to making and receiving payments in currencies, such as the USD or INR.

-- It is also regarded to have a storage value.
-In this sense, a bitcoin can be stored as wealth or like a commodity, such as gold.
+- It is also regarded as having a storage value.
+In this sense, a bitcoin can be stored as wealth or as a commodity, such as gold.

 - It has a fixed exchange rate, in that it operates as a market instrument and commodity

-Impact of change in bitcoin price on other cryptocurrencies
+Impact of change in bitcoin prices on other cryptocurrencies

 Given that cryptocurrencies are valued according to the network effects, a change in price is likely to have a considerable impact on its adoption and utility.
 In addition, it should be noted that each of these cryptocurrencies operates like platforms.
 For instance, “bitcoin” serves the purpose of peer-to-peer electronic payments transfer gateway, “ethereum” serves the purpose of constructing smart contracts.
 In this way, the utility of the cryptocurrency affects its price.